Event Generation and Statistical Sampling for Physics with Deep Generative Models and a Density Information Buffer: Discussion

 By performing a principal component analysis of the latent space representations of MC events and a subsequent exploration of the corresponding PCA space we introduced an option to steer the event generation.
-The application of the B-VAE to small datasets also emphasizes a limitation that applies to all generative models that are learned from observations of ground truth data: these models can only estimate the density as far as the data reaches and the model complexity allows.
-Considering the distribution of $\phi$ in Fig.~\ref{fig:cms} one would generally expect a flat distribution but considering that the model was trained on only $\approx$ 20000 events, statistical fluctuations are expected.
-Using this model to generate millions of events would surely not yield a flat distribution in $\phi$ either.
-However, in section~\ref{sec:results} we demonstrate that the statistics generalize to some degree.
-In future work it will be necessary to identify to which degree the implicit interpolation of the density $p_\theta (x)$ generalizes beyond the observed ground truth - and to maximize it.
-Another missing piece to complete the puzzle is to find which generative models can describe processes that contain both events with very high and low multiplicities with up to twenty or more final state objects.
+In section~\ref{sec:results} we demonstrate that the statistics generalize to some degree.
+In future work it will be necessary to identify to which degree the implicit interpolation of the density $p_\theta (\mathbf{x})$ generalizes beyond the observed ground truth - and to maximize it.
+Another missing piece to complete the puzzle, is to find which generative models can describe processes that contain both events with very high and low multiplicities with up to twenty or more final state objects.
 Independent of what the outcome will be, potential improvements to all presented techniques can be made by incorporating auxiliary features as in~\cite{Musella, maurizio}.
 Furthermore, improvements can be made by adding regression terms to the loss function that penalize deviations from the desired distributions in the generated data as in~\cite{maurizio} and by utilizing classification terms that force the number of objects and the corresponding object type to be correct.
-Beyond that, a more detailed investigation of the information geometry of the latent space promises to be fruitful.\\
+Another promising class of methods to create generative models are flow based models~\cite{nf, iaf, made} and a thorough comparison of all available methods would be useful. \\